 Using The Terminal to Kill The App

 You can also use the Terminal to force quit a frozen app by using the “kill – 9” command.

 Step 1: Open the Terminal in macOS.

 Step 2: Find the PIU of the app by typing the following command below:

 top - u

-Then hit Enter, you can see the “PID” column that shows the PID number of each application and remember the PID number which you need to kill, for example; you can see "609 VOX."
+Once you’ve hit Enter button, you will see the “PID” column that shows the PID number of each application.
+Let remember the PID number of the frozen app which you need to kill, for example; I’ve selected the “609 VOX”

 Step 3: Type “q” (without the quotes) to return to the Terminal prompt.

-Step 4: Type "kill -9 609” and hit Return to kill the VOX app.
-Replace “609” with the number that you kept in mind the Step 2.
+Step 4: Use “kill -9 609” and hit Return to kill the VOX app.
+Replace “609” with the number that you’ve selected at Step 2.

-Step 5: Type the user password for your Mac, and press "Return” again.
+Step 5: Type the user’s password of your Mac, and hit “Return” again.
 The application will close immediately.
 Exit the Terminal window to return to the desktop.